👉 TAP TO SAVE 30% WITH CODE NEW

 San Francisco 49ers

 The San Francisco 49ers will hold the bottom spot on our rankings.
 The 49ers pulled out a victory over the Eagles, but saw their star tight end suffer an Achilles injury in this game.
-They will now travel to the No. 1 Seattle Seahawks without Kittle, and potentially wide receiver Ricky Pearsall (knee) and linebacker Fred Warner (ankle).
+They will now travel to the No. 1 Seattle Seahawks without George Kittle, and potentially wide receiver Ricky Pearsall (knee) and linebacker Fred Warner (ankle).

 They enter the weekend as the biggest underdogs, making their player selection quite simple.
 There is nobody on this offense who has more upside than Christian McCaffrey with Kittle on the shelf.

 In their victory, McCaffrey took 15 carries for 48 yards and brought in six of eight targets for 66 yards and two scores.
-While Brock Purdy could be an intriguing sleeper, with the potential of him only playing in one game and being without his top pass catcher, McCaffrey is the safe and easy selection here.
+While Brock Purdy could be an intriguing sleeper, with the potential of him only playing in one game and being without his top pass-catcher, McCaffrey is the safe and easy selection here.

 Best Lineup Picks: Christian McCaffrey, Jauan Jennings, Brock Purdy, Jake Tonges, Demarcus Robinson